Mr-Vans/Art-Of-War-Autoclicker/README.md

 - Download [Bluestacks Android Emulator](https://www.bluestacks.com/) and install Art of War: Legions
 - Run the ArtOfWarAutoclicker.jar file, which is in the autoclicker folder
 - Run Art of War in Bluestacks
+- Connect your account with Art of War in Bluestacks
 - Navigate to Headhunt or to the Home section.
 - Click "Start" on the Autoclicker